apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization_inc.md

 - MXNet 2.0.0b20220823 (commit daac02c7854ffa71bc11fd950c2d6c9ea356b394 )
 - INC 1.13.1
-- scripts above were run as parameter for [run.sh](https://github.com/apache/incubator-mxnet/blob/master/benchmark/python/dnnl/run.sh) script to properly setup parallel computation parameters
+- scripts above were run as parameter for [run.sh](https://github.com/apache/incubator-mxnet/blob/master/benchmark/python/dnnl/run.sh) script to properly setup parallel computation parameters.

 For this model INC basic and mse strategies found configurations meeting the 1.5% relative accuracy loss criterion.
 Only the `bayesian` strategy didn't find solution within 500 attempts limit.
 Although these results may suggest that the `mse` strategy is the best compromise between time spent to find the optimized model and final model performance efficiency, different strategies may give better results for specific models and tasks.
-You can notice that most imported thing done by INC is to find operator which mostly influence loss of accuracy and disable it from quantization if needed.
+You can notice, that the most important thing done by INC was to find the operator, which had the most significant impact on the loss of accuracy and disable it from quantization if needed.
 You can see below which operator was excluded by `mse` strategy in last print given by (TODO link to resnet_mse.py)
 script: